AlexanderHansson4225/econ1123/README.md

 ### Two sided beta (both univaraite and multivariate)
 * H_0: beta = beta_0
 * H_A: beta != beta_0

+* On two sided, look up the 2.5% one sided in the normal table

 * df = n - k - 1